-WHEREAS: In line with the global state of emergency and in keeping with the national state of emergency prevailing across the world, the Government of Puerto Rico has issued several executive orders aimed at implementing certain restrictive measures to control the spread of COVID-19 on our Island.
+In keeping with the state of emergency prevailing across the world, the Government of Puerto Rico has issued several executive orders aimed at implementing certain restrictive measures to control the spread of COVID-19 on our Island.
+At this stage, as infection data are updated following the Christmas period, some of the previously implemented measures are being modified.